 An important aspect of volunteer retention is promoting self-care among volunteers as they work.
 Providing for basic needs with snacks, water, and bathroom access is key to making volunteers feel more comfortable.
 Many New Roots work parties involve physical labor, so reminding volunteers to take breaks and listen to their bodies is crucial to helping them feel supported and not overworked.

 Event leaders try to engage volunteers in conversation while working, and they may play (appropriate) music to set the tone for a more relaxed event.
 Events usually have a designated time for a lunch break; encouraging volunteers to eat together increases social interaction and networking.
 All of these things can encourage volunteers to come back and volunteer again.

-Occasionally, New Roots will have a need for a regular volunteer to help with administrative tasks or to fill a gap in service.
+New Roots also has needs for regular volunteers to help with administrative tasks or to fill a gap in service.
 These volunteers must sign contracts with the IRC and log their hours in the Salesforce database, which is managed by the Volunteer Specialist.
-Regular volunteers are responsible for tracking their own hours (unlike on-call volunteers), but it is still helpful for the VISTA to record the hours of regular volunteers in the Volunteer Hours Tracking spreadsheet.
+Regular volunteers are responsible for tracking their own hours (unlike on-call volunteers).
+However, it is still helpful for the VISTA to record the hours of regular volunteers in the Volunteer Hours Tracking tab in the New Roots FY21 Data spreadsheet.
 The VISTA is responsible for managing regular volunteers, including assigning tasks and giving feedback.
 Making a standard checklist that the volunteer works through every time they volunteer is a good way to keep the role defined and tangible.
 Be sure to show appreciation for these volunteers as well!